leeson9394/coding-practice/README.md

-# Code exercise.
-Mostly from Leetcode.
+# My code practice from interview question and leetcode